... Alma Del Real was never a missing person, but a victim of homicide that was not being investigated as such

 There needs to be a fundamental rethink as to how we approach missing persons' investigations.

 Based on some investigatory work this writer was privileged to be aware of overseas, I sought to discover how many coeds were missing from major universities in the United States.
-To make the selection as scientific as possible, I wrote the names of the six or seven big universities in Ohio on three-by-five cards, flipped them over, mixed them up and picked one.
+To make the selection as scientific as possible, I wrote the names of the six largest universities in Ohio on three-by-five cards, flipped them over, mixed them up and picked one.
 It was Ohio State University in Columbus.

 In another case, the purse of a missing coed was found in a nearby quarry situated alongside one of the major interstate highways that crisscross the Buckeye State.